-Instruction 063 forms the difference of the floating-point quantities in S_i and S_i and enters the normalized result into S_i .
+Instruction 063 forms the difference of the floating-point quantities in Sj and Sk and enters the normalized result into Si.

-Overflow conditions are described in section 4.
-For floating-point operands with the sign bit set (bit=1), zero exponent and zero coefficient are treated as 0 (that is, all 64 bits=0). †† busy (VL) + 4 CPs tt Considered -0.
-No floating-point unit generates a -0 except the Floating-point Multiply functional unit if one of the operands was a -0.
-Normally, -0 occurs in logical manipulations when a sign is attached to a number; that number can be 0.
+Section 4 describes overflow conditions.
+For floating-point operands with the sign bit set (bit=1), zero exponent and zero coefficient are treated as 0 (that is, all 64 bits=0).